20 Essential Sales Skills

 Top performers block time for important outreach, protect their calendars from unnecessary meetings, and create systems for consistent follow-up.
 They know which 20% of their activities generate 80% of their results.

-Try reviewing your calendar each week against your actual sales results.
+Review your calendar each week against your actual sales results to ensure accuracy.
 Which meetings or activities led to progress?
 Do more of those and less of everything else.

 7. Social Selling

 Social platforms give you incredible tools for research, relationship building, and strategic outreach.
-Smart social selling helps you identify prospects, gather intelligence, build credibility, and stay visible.
+Smart social selling enables you to identify prospects, gather intelligence, establish credibility, and maintain visibility.

 Effective social sellers share helpful content, engage thoughtfully with prospects' posts, and position themselves as trusted resources.
 They might comment on a prospect's LinkedIn article with additional insights rather than immediately pitching.

-Too many sellers treat social media like a billboard instead of a conversation.
+Too many salespeople treat social media like a billboard instead of a conversation.
 Focus on building relationships before trying to generate leads.

 8. Objection Handling

-The ability to address concerns constructively separates great sellers from average ones.
+The ability to address concerns constructively separates great salespeople from average ones.
 Good objection handlers listen completely before responding, acknowledge the concern, and reframe objections as requests for more information.

 Prepare for common objections in advance.
 When someone says, "Your solution seems complicated," you might respond, "That's a common concern.
 What specific aspects seem most complex to you?"
 Then address just those issues.